The file does not need to be perfect; the useful part is making cut, crease and reference lines clear enough for the workshop to read.

 How to write the WhatsApp message

-Do not send the file alone.
-Write where the die will be used, because the same line work can be interpreted differently for carton, label, gasket or another substrate.
+The file is more useful when it is shared with the intended use.
+The same line work can be interpreted differently for carton, label, gasket or another substrate.

 The fastest flow is: file, material, quantity, machine or use case, and delivery expectation.
 Those five details usually make the first quote possible.